Here, you can read how I make my gins.

 It is important to take the temperature into account.
 The floating alcohol meter only measure correct by 20°C. In case the liquid has a different temperature, the measure must be adjusted.

-Watering down and adjusting the alcohol percentage
+Diluting and adjusting the alcohol percentage

 In case you have clean and calcium free water in the tap, you can use that.
 Unfortunatly, the water in my tap contain a very high amount of calcium.
 So I use 69N glacier water from Iceland.